awsdocs/aws-cdk-guide/doc_source/hello_world.md

 ## Modifying the app<a name="hello_world_tutorial_modify"></a>

 The AWS CDK can update your deployed resources after you modify your app\.
-Let's make a little change to our bucket\.
-We want to be able to delete the bucket automatically when we delete the stack, so we'll change the `RemovalPolicy`\.
+Let's make a couple of changes to our bucket\.
+First, we'll enable public read access, so people out in the world can access the files we store in the bucket\.
+We also want to be able to delete the bucket automatically when we delete the stack, so we'll change its `RemovalPolicy`\.

 ------
 #### [ TypeScript ]

-Update `lib/hello-cdk-stack.ts`
+Update `lib/hello-cdk-stack.ts`\.

 ```
 new s3.Bucket(this, 'MyFirstBucket', {
   versioned: true,
+  publicReadAccess: true,
   removalPolicy: cdk.RemovalPolicy.DESTROY
 });
 ```